SeedPuller/5Toman-android/README.md

 # About
-The story began when i started to asking people to pay 5000Toman for every time i help them out(just for kidding). so i made my first c++/qml android application to take care of peoples debts Just For Fun.
+As a joke, I started asking people to pay me 5000Toman for helping them out.
+I made my first C++/QML Android application to take care of people's debts FOR FUN.

 ![demo](demo.gif)
 # Credit
 - SeedPuller - SeedPuller@gmail.com